tienpm24-zz/clone-spotify/README.md

-# clone-spotify
-This is a clone spotify application
+# This is a clone spotify application

+- typescript
+- redux-toolkit
+- styled component
+- react-dom-router